 Opus X cigars are Arturo Fuente's top of the brand, super premium line of cigars.
 The cigars are made in the Dominican Republic, with Dominican tobaccos.
 These sticks are very rare, and can be very difficult to purchase online.
 When in stock, some cigar retailers may even limit the quantity that you can buy.
 As you may have guessed by now, these cigars are also very expensive.
 However, I was able to purchase a single Opus X Perfecxion No. 4 at my local tobacconist, and for well under the typical online price of $25+ per stick (when available).
-The No. 4 measures 5 3/16 inches in length, with a ring gauge of 43.
+The No. 4 measures 5 3/16 inches in length, with a ring gauge

 The Opus X is medium to medium-to-full in flavor, and is very smooth and not at all overpowering.
 Although a tasty and enjoyable smoke throughout the length of the cigar, I was expecting much more from a cigar in this price range, having such a favorable reputation.
 The taste was good, but not extra special.
 About half way down the cigar, I temporarily detected just a hint of spice, which seemed to fade away much too soon.